 Therefore, the treatment system is that in the first and third tank, wastewater is mixed with limestone.
 In the second and fourth tanks, wastewater is mixed with charcoal.
-The wastewater from the final tank does not mix anything and then discharge to the Thandwe river directly.
+The inlet wastewater from the fourth tank does not mix anything in the circular storage tank (fifth tank) which is used for retention time.
+This treated water is disinfected with chlorine in the newly constructed concrete tank (sixth tank)and then the treated wastewater is discharged to the Thandwe river.
+At each (4) serial storage compartments, sludge in the effluent wastewater are removed quarterly.
+(Quarterly collected sludge is disposed of at the contractor or CDC on site.)
+In addition, domestic wastewater is treated together with industrial wastewater by WWTP with two separated pipelines.